 Subqueries used in search predicates, other than existential and quantified predicates, must return a scalar result; that is, not more than one column from not more than one matching row or aggregation.
-If the query returns more columns or rows, a run-time error will occur ("Multiple rows in a singleton select...").
+If the result would return more, a run-time error will occur ("Multiple rows in a singleton select...").